terablockchain/tera/Doc/Eng/API2.md

  "HTTP_HOSTING_PORT":80,
  "USE_HARD_API_V2":1,
 ```
+After setting the constants, you need to restart the node.

 Although the API is designed for use in POST requests, it can be used for GET requests in a limited mode.